smileinnovation/weblog/_posts/2021-10-27-starting-from-scratch-how-to-embed-computer-vision-techniques-into-your-project.md

 layout: post
 url: https://medium.com/@/cb9354ee8cbe
 title: Starting from scratch, how to embed computer vision techniques into your project
-subtitle: A practical guide to answering this question: is this a screwdriver or a hammer?
+subtitle: "A practical guide to answering this question: is this a screwdriver or a hammer?"
 slug: starting-from-scratch-how-to-embed-computer-vision-techniques-into-your-project
 description:
 tags: deep-learning,computer-vision,visual-search